domino14/aerolith-infra/deploy/kubernetes/README.md

 ## Maintenance

-We have a daily maintenance script in `dailyCleanup.sh`.
+We have a daily maintenance script in webolith's `dailyCleanup.sh`.
 It is executed with Kubernetes's task support.